-Creative Reaction Lab is accepting applications for our Summer 2019 associateship program.
+Creative Reaction Lab is accepting applications for our Summer + Fall 2019 associateship positions.
 Creative Reaction Lab seeks to eradicate inequity and oppression experienced by Black and Latinx people through design, entrepreneurship, community organizing and leadership, and intrapreneurship to transform the media, education, health/healthcare, and government/public service sectors.
 To create systems-wide change, we’re taking two approaches:

 1) creating a collaborative youth-led, community-centered movement challenging racial inequities

 2) transforming the ways that individuals and institutions approach design and decision-making through what we call Equity-Centered Community Design.

 As part of a small organization, Associates gain invaluable insight into the day-to-day workings of a social enterprise challenging racial injustices and disparities using creative problem solving.